Homeshare programmes are known to be running in countries right across the globe.

 How to donate

-Homeshare International is a charity and is dependent on donations to continue its work.
+Homeshare International is a charity and we depend on donations to continue our work.
 Please use the “Donate” button below to make a secure donation.

 UK taxpayers can increase the value of their gift by 25% under the Gift Aid scheme – click here to download a form to complete and return.